oxinabox/Kaldi-Notes/tidigits/train_eval.md

 #Controlled remote vs local excution: `cmd.sh`
 Kaldi is designed to work with SunGrid clusters.
 It also work with other clusters.
-We want to run it locally.
+We want to run it locally, it can do that too.
 This can be done by making sure cmd.sh sets the variables as follows:

 ```